aws-samples/eks-security-compromised-cluster-remediation/Implement_Countermeasures/security-profiles-operator/README.md

 ```

 Apply the `block-high-risk` pod, and determine the node on which the pod was scheduled:

+:point_right: The *kubectk apply* command needs to be executed from the following folder: *eks-security-compromised-cluster-remediation/Implement_Countermeasures/security-profiles-operator*

 ```bash
 kubectl apply -f pods/block-high-risk.yaml